 The Ogaki Museum of Local History is dedicated to the history of the Toda lords who were the feudal lords of Ogaki Castle during the Edo Period.
 Exhibits include large byobu screens, calligraphy, firearms, models, and dioramas.
 Visitors can enjoy the the lovely Japanese garden in the grounds.

 The new Oku no Hosomichi Musubi no Chi Memorial Hall opened in 2012 is directly opposite the statue of Basho on the canal.
 It's 300 yen to enter the facility which has video screens showing highlights of Ogaki's festivals as well as exhibits dedicated to Basho's last journey to the north of Japan.
 There is a reconstructed Edo Period villa with a thatched roof on the grounds.

 Walking south from the castle brings you to a small Basho Museum near the Shiki no hiroba plaza - a pleasant canalized area on the Suimon River.

 A short walk south of here is a Tourist Information Center (Tel: 0584 77 1535) - there's another at Ogaki Station, Basho's statue and a reconstructed wooden lighthouse.

 Ogaki has a pleasant, laid-back charm and is well-worth a visit if only to sample some of its famed bean paste, sake or persimmon sweets.

 Chubu International Airport is the nearest airport to Ogaki.
 There are direct connecting trains to Gifu on the Meitetsu Centrair service (55 minutes), then change to JR for the short hop to Ogaki.

-  Ogaki is 44km north from Nagoya.
+Ogaki is 44km north from Nagoya just 40 minutes by express train.
 By Tokaido Shinkansen, Nagoya is 52 minutes from Osaka and 1 hour 40 minutes from Tokyo.

 Getting Around Ogaki